-Bankwest offers two home insurance options: one for owner-occupiers and one for investment properties.
+Bankwest offers two home insurance options: one for homeowners and one for those with investment properties.
 You can take out a building, contents or combined policy under both options, and they both provide similar cover.
 However, the investment property option gives you cover against tenant-caused damage and loss of rent, similar to a landlord's policy.
 Here is what the policies cover:

 - Garages, carports, sheds and granny flats